securitybunker/databunker/README.md

 * Backend at https://privacybunker.io/
 * Backend at https://bitbaza.io/

-Send us a note if you are running Databunker in production.
+**Send us a note** if you are running Databunker in production mode.

 # This project resolves most** of the GDPR requirements for you including: